 It's recommended that Chemistry SLC students take two or more of the following courses: CHM 210H, CHM 217H, CHM 220H/222H, CHM 223H, CHM 236H, CHM 237H and CHM 247H/249H.

-For more information about Chemistry, visit the Chemistry website
+For more information about Chemistry, visit the undergraduate pages on the Chemistry website.

 Apply to a Chemistry SLC